EricMFink/ProfessionalResponsibility/_drafts/Casebook/Epigraph.md

 features, by terrifying one honest witness, by perplexing another, to cause a jury to think that statement false._[4]

 _Justice says ye?
-I tell ye Hogan’s r-right whin he says: ‘Justice is blind.’
-Blind she is, an’ deef an’ dumb an’ has a wooden leg!
+I tell ye Hogan's r-right whin he says: ‘Justice is blind.'
+Blind she is, an' deef an' dumb an' has a wooden leg!
 Niver again will they dhraw me to a coort.
-I’ll take th’ rude justice iv a piece iv lead pipe without costs or th’ r-right iv appeal._[5]
+I'll take th' rude justice iv a piece iv lead pipe without costs or th' r-right iv appeal._[5]

 _Lawyer — One who protects us against robbers by taking away the temptation._[6]